aframevr/aframe/README.md

 :heart: **Declarative HTML**: HTML is easy to read and copy-and-paste.
-Since A-Frame can be used from HTML, A-Frame is accessible to everyone: web developers, VR enthusiasts, educators, artists, makers, kids.
+Since A-Frame can be used from HTML, A-Frame is accessible to everyone: web developers, VR enthusiasts, educators, artists, makers, and kids.

 :electric_plug: **Entity-Component Architecture**: A-Frame is a powerful framework on top of three.js, providing a declarative, composable, reusable